saucelabs-training/comprehensive-testing-js/README.md

 ### 4.Have an IDE installed that can handle NodeJS/JS (We will use [VSCode](https://code.visualstudio.com/Download))

 #### ✅👏Congratulations, your local environment is ready!

+## Prizes

+Prizes will be given away for participation

+At the end, one lucky winner will get a backpack